artdecocode/appshot/README.md

 ### `--gifsicle`, `-g`

 Save in unoptimised gif format.
-This can be used when imagemagic is not installed, however not recommended as the image size is not optimal.
+This can be used when `imagemagic` is not installed, however not recommended as the image size is not optimal.

+### `--max`, `-m`

+Capture this number of frames at max and stop recording.

 <!-- ### `--focus`, `-F`